Identification of Beneficial and Detrimental Structure Locations Around Flettner Rotors Using Topology-Optimization-Inspired Sensitivity Fields: Application

-An isolated, full-scale Flettner rotor is examined at $\mathrm{Re_D} = \rho V D / \mu = 2 \cdot 10^6$ or $\mathrm{Re_H} = \rho V H / \mu = 1.2 \cdot 10^7$ and a spinning ratio of $k = \pi D n / V = 3$ based on the fluid properties, the rotor diameter $D$ and height $H$, and the reference wind speed $V$ at a reference height of $x_\mathrm{3,ref}/H = 10/18$.
-The rotor is mounted at $x_i = [0,0,0]^\mathrm{T}$, is approached by the flow against the $x_1$ axis, and rotates around the $x_3$ axis.
-The investigation aims to reduce the drag while increasing the lift, represented by $r_i = \delta_{i1}$ and $r_i = \delta_{i2}$ in Eqn. \eqref{equ:objective} for the drag and lift direction, respectively.
-Far field boundaries are positioned 100 rotor diameters away from the rotor to minimize the blockage effect.
-The four horizontal far-field boundaries correspond to velocity boundary conditions, which specify the introduced logarithmic wind profile with a Hellmann exponent of $m=0.85$.
-A constant pressure is prescribed at the upper and a symmetry condition is specified at the lower end.
+An isolated full-scale Flettner rotor is considered at a diameter-based Reynolds number of $\mathrm{Re_D}=\rho V D/\mu=2\times10^6$ and a height-based Reynolds number of $\mathrm{Re_H}=\rho V H/\mu=1.2\times10^7$.
+The rotor operates at a spinning ratio of $k=\pi D n/V=3$, where $D$ and $H$ denote the rotor diameter and height, respectively, and $V$ refers to the reference wind speed evaluated at the reference height $x_{3,\mathrm{ref}}/H=10/18$.
+The rotor is located at $x_i=[0,0,0]^\mathrm{T}$, is exposed to an incoming flow directed along the negative $x_1$ axis, and rotates about the $x_3$ axis.
+To minimize blockage effects, all far-field boundaries are positioned 100 rotor diameters away from the rotor.
+The horizontal boundaries prescribe the atmospheric inflow profile introduced previously using a Hellmann exponent of $m=0.85$, while the upper and lower boundaries employ pressure and symmetry conditions, respectively.

-An impression of the corresponding unstructured numerical grid is shown in Fig. \ref{fig:single_rotor_DES} (a).
-Next to the rotor's vicinity and wake refinement, the wind profile refinement along the horizontal boundaries is indicated.
-The grid consists of approximately 3.8 million control volumes.
-Simulations are carried out for 200 equivalent flows around the Flettner rotor, whereby the Courant number is kept below one, resulting in approximately $\SI{20000}{}$ time steps of same size.
-The cumulative averaging starts after 100 equivalent steps.
-The figure's right part provides an instantaneous impression of the scale-resolving simulation at the simulation's end based on $Q = 100$ iso-lines of the Q-vortex-criterion, where the local vorticity colors the iso-lines.
-In addition to the smaller vortices in the rotor wake, the tip vortex at the rotor end is particularly recognizable.
+An impression of the computational setup is provided in Fig.~\ref{fig:single_rotor_DES}(a), showing the unstructured near-field grid together with the wake and atmospheric-boundary-layer refinements.
+The numerical mesh consists of approximately 3.8 million control volumes.
+The simulations are performed for 200 equivalent rotor-flow passages while maintaining a Courant number below unity, resulting in approximately $\SI{20000}{}$ uniform time steps.
+Time averaging starts after 100 equivalent passages.
+Figure~\ref{fig:single_rotor_DES}(b) provides an instantaneous visualization of the resolved vortex structures using the $Q$-criterion ($Q=100$), colored by the local vorticity magnitude.
+Besides the smaller wake structures, the pronounced rotor tip vortex is clearly visible.